 In the upcoming paper \cite{Lukas}, Brantner computes the $E(n)$-homology of certain free $\idop$-algebras in the category of $K(n)$-local spectra and thus computes the $E(n)$-homology operations on $K(n)$-local $\idop$-algebras.
 Here $E(n)$ and $K(n)$ denote Morava $E$-theory and Morava $K$-theory respectively.

-Also, in the final section of the paper we will explain the relation between this computation and the $E_1$-page of Kuhn's spectral sequence for Topological Andr\'e-Quillen homology of an augmented $E_\infty$-ring spectrum \cite[Theorem 8.1]{Kuhn}.
+Also, in the final section of the paper we will explain the relation between our computation and the $E_1$-page of Kuhn's spectral sequence for Topological Andr\'e--Quillen homology of an augmented $E_\infty$-ring spectrum \cite[Theorem 8.1]{Kuhn}.